ePages-de/epages-devportal/beyond-essence/inventory/toggle-switches-updated.md

 A toggle switch works like a physical switch, that can be used e.g. to turn the light on and off.
 In the cockpit we display toggle switches to enable merchants to turn a feature on or off, and to enhance cards with additional features.

-The UI element "checkbox" is used quite similarly.
+The UI element "checkbox" is used in our software quite similarly.
 Check the section "Choosing between toggle switch and checkbox" below and have a look at the inventory entry [Checkboxes](/beyond-essence/inventory/checkboxes/) to find the right element for your use case.

 ## Use cases